 Conceptionally it does the opposite of what you hold a portfolio asset for: it capitalizes on mean reversion in a trending position and makes money during the frequent times of retracements and sideways moves.
 This feels a bit strange at first – after all you bought the position, because you thought it will go up – but in fact you combine a trend strategy with a mean reversion component.
 This in effect suppresses volatility and enhances return in the long run.

 In the paper “Covered Calls Uncovered” AQR describes how the strategy is exposed to three return components: the equity risk premium, a bet on a equity market reversal and the volatility risk premium.
-Most interesting is the point, that, while the short volatility exposure contributes little risk (less than 10% of the strategy’s risk), it contributes about 2% annualized return due to its high Sharpe ratio near 1.0.
+Most interesting is the point, that, while the short volatility exposure contributes little risk (less than 10% of the strategy’s risk), it adds about 2% annualized return due to its high Sharpe ratio near 1.0.

 Writing a covered call (ie. selling a call option on a position you own) creates an additional income stream and buffers your downside (and thereby volatility) through premia received, but in exchange you have to cap the upside potential of your position at a certain point – the strike price.